In this appendix, the mapping of a Modelica model into an appropriate mathematical description form is discussed.

 Another way that a discrete-time Real variable can end up becoming determined by a nonlinear equation is through coupling with other variables.

 [Example: The following model is illegal since there is no equation in solved form that can be used in (B.1c) to solve for the discrete-valued variable y:

 The generated set of equations is used for simulation and other analysis activities.
-Simulation means that an initial value problem is solved, i.e., initial values have to be provided for the states , section 8.6.
+Simulation proceeds as follows.
+First, initialization takes place, during which initial values for the states are found, section 8.6.
+Given those initial values the equations are simulated forward in time; this is the transient analysis.
 The equations define a DAE (Differential Algebraic Equations) which may have discontinuities, a variable structure and/or which are controlled by a discrete-event system.
 Such types of systems are called hybrid DAEs.
-Simulation is performed in the following way:
+After initialization, simulation proceeds with transient analysis in the following way:

 The DAE (B.1a) is solved by a numerical integration method.
 In this phase the conditions of the if- and when-clauses, as well as the discrete-time variables and are kept constant.
 Therefore, (B.1a) is a continuous function of continuous variables and the most basic requirement of numerical integrators is fulfilled.